 Martinez says this stretch will help loosen up your gluteus muscles and your piriformis, a small muscle tucked behind your glues.
 From all fours, bring your right knee forward towards your right wrist.
 "Depending on your body it may be just behind your wrist or to the outer or the inner edge of it," he says.
 Slide your left leg back and point your toes.
 "As you inhale, draw your navel towards the ground to deepen the stretch," he says.
 Hold the stretch for 20 to 30 seconds and repeat one to two times on each side.

-2. Figure 4
+2. Figure four

 Similar to pigeon pose, figure four stretches the glutes, but can be easier to get into if you're not super flexible.
 It can be done either standing or laying down.
 If standing, lift your right leg, bend into your left knee, and cross your right ankle over your left thigh.
 Brace your core or hold onto a wall for stability.
-The further your knee pushes to the ground, the deeper you'll feel the stretch.
-If laying down, bend your knees and cross your right ankle over your left thigh.
+The further your right knee pushes to the ground, the deeper you'll feel the stretch.
+If you're laying down, bend your knees and cross your right ankle over your left thigh.
 To deepen the stretch, bring your hands under your left thigh and gradually pull your legs in toward your chest.
 Hold the stretch for 20 to 30 seconds and repeat one to two times on each side.

 3. Standing TFL stretch